edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 We will experiment different numbers of steps, enabling or disabling the pretrained weights and using the small or medium size of the patch description network (the medium size includes another layer and twice as many features).
 Each test is called an experiment, and we will use [MLFlow](https://mlflow.org/) to log the parameters and store their results, including the scores and the models.

-To run a MLFlow server, either locally or on a remotely, use the following command:
+To run a MLFlow server, either locally or remotely, use the following command:

 ```sh
 # pip install mlflow